 In other words it's the Middle of the Tribulation.
 Daniel 11 jumps from the Hellenistic age to the end times in verse 35.
 Verses 36 till the end of the chapter I believe outline The Little Horn's activities during the 1st half of The Tribulation, ending with setting the stage for his counterfeit Death and Resurrection.
 So when the first verse of Chapter 12 says '"And at that time shall Michael stand up" I believe that corresponds directly to Revelation 12:7.

 Allot of people believe Satan will indwell in "The Antichrist, but I see no Biblical basis for that either.
 Many End Times Christian movies and books like Left Behind and Revelation/Tribulation, and The Omega Code virtually make The Devil and The Antichrist the exact same character.
-But in my view Revelation 13 and 16:13 clearly paint The Dragon (Satan), The Beast of the Sea (Antichrist) and Beast of the Earth (The False Prophet) as 3 distinct individuals as a sort of counterfeit Trinity, with the last leading the world to worship both of the 1st two.
-And Revelation 19 and 20 give The Antichrist and The False Prophet a very separate fate from The Devil, their cast into the Lake of Fire after the Battle of Armageddon, their the first people ever sent there, Satan is then bound in the Abyss/Tartaros for 1000 years and then after sparking one last rebellion he's cast into the Lake of Fire.
+But in my view Revelation 13 and 16:13 clearly paint The Dragon (Satan), The Beast of the Sea (Antichrist) and Beast of the Earth (The False Prophet) as 3 distinct individuals, acting a sort of counterfeit Trinity, with the last leading the world to worship both of the other two.
+Revelation 19 and 20 give The Antichrist and The False Prophet a very separate fate from The Devil, their cast into the Lake of Fire after the Battle of Armageddon, their the first individuals ever sent there, Satan is then bound in the Abyss/Tartaros for 1000 years and then after sparking one last rebellion he's cast into the Lake of Fire.

 Posted: Feb 20 2014, 10:32 PM